HypeCheck

 Absorption & Bioavailability

 Unknown — no human pharmacokinetic data exists.
-Animal studies used oral aqueous extracts, but absorption and metabolism in humans has never been studied.
+Animal studies used oral aqueous extracts, but absorption and metabolism in humans has not been studied.

 Red Flags to Watch For

-• Zero human clinical trials — all evidence comes from rat studies only
+• No human clinical trials exist — all evidence comes from rat studies

 • Animal studies show liver and kidney cell membrane damage, including signs of oxidative stress and lipid peroxidation